albar965/littlenavmap-manual/src/en/MENUS.rst

 Shows all recently loaded flight plans for quick access.
 You can clear the list by selecting ``Clear Menu``.

+*Little Navmap* will show an error message if you try to load a deleted file.

 .. _save-flight-plan:

 |Save Flight Plan| Save Flight Plan